Aider-AI/aider/_posts/2024-05-31-both-swe-bench.md

 ## Aider with GPT-4o & Opus

 The benchmark harness ran aider with GPT-4o to try and solve the problem.
-If no plausible solution was found, it ran aider with Opus to try and solve the problem.
+If a plausible solution wasn't found, it ran aider with Opus to try and solve the problem.

-The table below breaks down the proposed solutions that were found from each attempt for the 570 problems.
+The table below breaks down the proposed solutions that were found from each attempt at the 570 problems.
 A proposed solution is either:

 - A plausible solution where